nziegler87/OOD-Final-Project/README.md

     - Other note: we decided to utilize Java's built-in Color class to store each shape's color.
 As part of this, we did not override the getRed, getGreen, getBlue toString() methods as they take in and are stored as ints.
-We made an executive decision not to format those as doubles for the output, so you will find them different than the example provided in the assignment.
+We made an executive decision not to format those as doubles for the output, so you will find them different from the example provided in the assignment.

  - Command bucket:
     - We created an ICommand interface, an AbstractCommand class and three concrete classes: move,